 The success of any project largely depends on the team’s skill set.
-A strong team has a mix of hard and soft skills and, more importantly, a well-established communication between its members built around a strong team spirit.
+A strong team has a mix of hard and soft skills and, more importantly, well-established communication between its members built around a strong team spirit.

-In this article, we will share our approach to writing bug reports, and reveal our bug report template.
+In this article, we will share our approach to writing bug reports and reveal our bug report template.
 Testers should deliver a bug description in a clear, structured format, making it easy for the developers to reproduce, understand, and fix the bug quickly.
 Communication and straightforward bug reports speed up project development.

-According to Wikipedia, bug - is an error, flaw, or fault in a computer program or system that causes it to produce an incorrect or unexpected result or to behave in unintended ways.
+According to Wikipedia, a bug – is an error, flaw, or fault in a computer program or system that causes it to produce an incorrect or unexpected result or to behave in unintended ways.

 In other words, bugs are a real pain for every project.
 They could lead to various problems, such as delayed app release, failed marketing campaign, damaged reputation, or the project's very existence.

 A bug report is a technical document that contains all the necessary information about the bug and the conditions under which it can be reproduced.
 It is a guide for the developers and the team that perform bug fixes.